TITANCollaboration/ebitsim_vagrant/README.md

 Use command ‘vagrant ssh’ to login to virtual machine.

+When finished working with VM, use command 'vagrant halt' to shut down virtual machine and free up RAM.

 ------

 If this is your first time running this or just a good practice do the